⚡ Quick Answer

 - Go on too wet

-- Takes too long to dry and set
+- It takes too long to dry and set

-- Add just enough weight to relax the curl before it ever locks
+- Add just enough weight to relax the curl before it locks

 So even if you curl perfectly, gravity has time to win before the formula sets.
 That’s not user error.
 That’s formulation — and it’s exactly why this guide exists.